MPAS-Dev/geometric_features/docs/aggregation.rst

 The function :py:func:`geometric_features.aggregation.landice.nasa_greenland`
 aggregates regions of Greenland drainage basins taken from NASA:
 (https://earth.gsfc.nasa.gov/cryo/data/polar-altimetry/antarctic-and-greenland-drainage-systems)
-The drainage basins have been altered to extend to the continental shelf.
+The drainage basins have been altered to extend to the continental shelf break.
 Boundaries between basins have also been altered so that all glaciers terminating in an individual fjord are from the same drainage basin.
+Regions cover both landice and ocean, and could be used for either component.

 Ice-shelf Regions
 ~~~~~~~~~~~~~~~~~